Pingback: New Products Unveiled Including Game Changing Shot Scope PRO LX+

 It measures 12cm in length, 7.5cm in height, and is 3.8cm wide at the widest point.
 It’s the perfect size for holding in one hand, and it’s easy to reach all the buttons you need.

 Out of the case, it weighs 168g without the battery and 180g including it.
 The case weighs 43g including the carabiner (see my note about the case further on in this article).

 What is the quality of the PeakPulse Rangefinder?

 The rangefinder feels reassuringly strong.
-Over the last 18 months, I have dropped it a couple of times, but it still works perfectly.
+Over the last 3 years, I have dropped it a good few times, but it still works perfectly.
 There isn’t a scratch on the outer casing, and cosmetically it looks as good as the day I purchased it.

 How far can the PeakPulse Rangefinder measure?

 The manufacturer says the range is from 6 to 656 yards.
 Definitely a lot further than I have ever hit a ball!